Polymorphic Iterable Sequential Effect Systems: Iteration

-These proofs are not constructive --- they do not tell us how to compute $x^*$ in a given effect quantale --- but in each effect quantale we are aware of, the specific behavior of $F$ is fairly straightforward: see Section \ref{sec:iter_examples}.
-The value of these proofs is in showing the iteration operators we give below (Section \ref{sec:iter_examples}) are not just serendipitously defined, but that our iteration construction has some claim to generality.
-It also gives us new results for the behavioral effect quantales we consider: the original work on trace sets and history effects did not include imperative loop constructs.
+These proofs tell us how to find $x^*$ in an effect quantale covered by the respective lemmas --- either trying iterated powers of $x\sqcup I$ until an idempotent power is found or taking the infinimum of ${x\uparrow}\cap{\iter{Q}}$.
+In each effect quantale we are aware of, the specific behavior is fairly straightforward: see Section \ref{sec:iter_examples}.
+The value of these proofs is in showing the iteration operators we give below (Section \ref{sec:iter_examples}) are not just serendipitously defined, but that our iteration construction has some claim to generality, and can tell us the construction works for certain effect quantales without immediately getting into the details.

+Before continuing with demonstrations of the derived iteration applied to the effect quantales from Section \ref{sec:modeling}, we first prove one additional property about iteration operators in effect quantales: \begin{lemma}[Iterable Elements are Strictly Idempotent] In any iterable effect quantale $Q$, every iterable element $x\in\iter{Q}$ is strictly idempotent: $x\rhd x = x$. \end{lemma} \begin{proof} Every iterable element $x\in\iter{Q}$ is both greater than unit ($I\sqsubseteq x$) and subidempotent ($x\rhd x\sqsubseteq x$).
+However, applying a unit law and monotonicity of $\rhd$: $ x = x \rhd I \sqsubseteq x\rhd x $.
+Since $x\sqsubseteq x\rhd x$ (above) and $x\rhd x \sqsubseteq x$ (since $x$ is iterable) in a partial order, $x\rhd x = x$. \end{proof}

+This means that the effect quantale iteration axioms imply a strengthening of the foldable property, to $x^*\rhd x^*=x^*$ whenever $x^*$ is defined.